ZachRauch/Detecting_Signature_Fraud/README.md

 ---
 ## Next Steps
 - Gather More Data: The dataset used in this study had only 300 images to work with.
 With more data, a model may be able to detect other patterns for classifying genuine and forged signatures.
-- More Complex Models: With more time and resources, training more complex or pretrain models may prove benificial.
+- More Complex Models: With more time and resources, training more complex or pretrain models may prove beneficial.
 Complex models take time and memory to run but can provide better results.
 - Types of Signatures: Explore different types of signatures, for example electronic versus physical.
 Explore different types of forgeries, for example skilled versus blind.

 ---